shipharbor/merry/README.md

 in `ctx` as `{ bar: 'hello' }`.

 ## Middleware
-You can set up a middleware set of functions to handle a request.
+Middleware is a way to handle access to `req` and `res` objects across multiple functions when working with req-res cycle of an application.
+With merry, you can set up a middleware set of functions to handle a request.
 Only the last handler will propogate data, all others handle errors.

 ```js
 var merry = require('merry')